greg-martinez44/write2audiobook/docs/how-to-contribute-to-docs.md

 ### Write documentation in Visual Studio Code with Markdown extensions

 Use the `markdownlint` VS Code extension to write documentation.
-The `.markdownlint.rc` file in the project's root helps enforce consistency between writers.
+The extension and the `.markdownlint.rc` file in the project's root folder help enforce consistency between writers.

 ### Use front matter